 We believe in the power of stories, and it's our hope that you will find a little bit of your own story within those shared here.

-Hailing from Louisiana, Ally graduated in December 2014 from Belmont University in Nashville with a degree in Public Relations, and she still calls Nashville home.
+Ally is a 2014 graduate of Belmont University in Nashville, the city she still calls home.
 Knowing the upcoming post-grad year would be full of transitions worth writing about, she began That First Year.
-She considers obsession as just another word for passion, and hers encompass concerts, traveling, writing and anything British (a.k.a.
-Coldplay, The 1975, Harry Potter, C.S.
-Lewis, the Tube, Harry Styles, etc.).
+She owns a cat named after C.S.
+Lewis and buys way too many concert and plane tickets and then writes about it.
 Ask her about her time spent in London and she won't stop talking about it.
-Ultimately, she hopes to write for a living, preferably about the things she is obsessed with... nay, passionate about.
+Ultimately, she hopes to write for a living.
 Check out her music, travel and life musings on her personal blog, Maps & Mochas.
 And come say hi — Ally is the one who answers emails (and the one writing this description about herself in third person).

 Kendall graduated in 2014 from Texas A&M University and is currently pursuing her master's degree at the University of Houston.
 She is also a self-proclaimed "culture engineer" for a tech company based in Silicon Valley.
 Known for choosing the strangest items on the menu (see: bone marrow), she is constantly dreaming up her next adventure.
 Kendall is passionate about helping others reach their full potential and aspires to be a real life super hero, minus the cape.